Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 These API points will be used as follows:
 "homeassistant.local/apiv1/json"

-Device Identifiers get written as "device:number", so if a device has an identifier of 100, the notation for API will be "device:100".
+*Device Identifiers* get written as "device:number", so if a device has an identifier of 100, the notation for API will be "device:100".

-The same applies to Object Identifiers.
+The same applies to *Object Identifiers*.
 The object name will be camelCase.
 An example notation for an AnalogInput 1 would be "analogInput:1".

-Property Identifiers also apply camelCase logic.
+*Property Identifiers* also apply camelCase logic.
 An object identifier will be written as "objectIdentifier".
 Fortunately, you only need to write the value for writing properties.